drush-ops/drush/docs/bastion.md

     Host internal.company.com
         ProxyCommand ssh user@bastion.company.com nc %h %p

 That is all that is necessary; however, if the dev machine you are configuring is a laptop that might sometimes be inside the company intranet, you might want to optimize this setup so that the bastion is not used when the internal server can be reached directly.
-You could do this by changing the contents of your .ssh/config file when your network settings change -- or you could use drush.
+You could do this by changing the contents of your .ssh/config file when your network settings change -- or you could use Drush.

-# Setting up a Bastion server via drush configuration
+# Setting up a Bastion server via Drush configuration

 First, make sure that you do not have any configuration options for the internal machine in your .ssh/config file.
 The next step after that is to identify when you are connected to your company intranet.
 I like to determine this by using the `route` command to find my network gateway address, since this is always the same on my intranet, and unlikely to be encountered in other places.